 Manufacturers of baby wraps, slings and soft-structured carriers like the Boba or Ergo do a great job of conveying the importance of keeping baby's airway open when worn.
 But the makers of Baby Holding Devices like bouncy seats, car seat carriers and infant swings don't seem to be as vocal about this message.

-If your little one's positioning looks like this snoozing dude when baby is awake, the incline of that piece of gear is TOO steep for your baby's current neck strength and you should refrain from using that device at this time.
+If your little one's positioning looks a little like this snoozing dude when baby is awake - slumped over and in need of propping, the incline of that piece of gear is TOO steep for your baby's current neck strength and you should refrain from using that device at this time.

 Tips for Positioning in Baby Gear

 - When you put your baby in a Baby Holding Device, snap a quick photo with your phone (as if you need another reason to take a picture of your cutie!).
 Every few days, scroll through the photos to look at your baby's position.
 This will help you notice any preferred positions she's assuming across multiple pieces of baby gear so that you can proactively position her in different positions.

 - Use rolled hand towels or receiving blankets alongside baby's body to help support her shoulders directly in line with her hips.

 - If your baby has a preferred head position (tilt and/or rotation), use an infant head rest marketed for car seats in any Baby Holding Device to help support his head at midline for some of the time he spends in baby gear.*